BLS Provider is the version of CPR for healthcare providers. It teaches how to perform CPR on Adult, Child and Infant victims.

 #3 Successfully Complete the BLS Training

 This may sound simple enough, but not all CPR trainers give legitimate classes.
 We here about these classes all the time.
-Legitimate AHA BLS classes are mandated by the AHA to take 3-4 hours to complete (depending on whether you take the initial or renewal CPR class).
+Legitimate AHA BLS for healthcare provider classes are mandated by the AHA to take 3-4 hours to complete (depending on whether you take the initial or renewal CPR class).
 Classes significantly shorter than this time period are considered by the AHA illegitimate and the BLS certification card is considered invalid as well.
 You may like the convenience of a shorter class, but this is a huge liability for both the instructor and student and not worth the risk.

 Furthermore, according to OSHA and the AHA, CPR classes are required to include hands-on skills practice during training.
 Your instructor must provide equipment for you to practice on and be tested in your skills.
 Because of this requirement, there are no legitimate online only CPR classes.
 The AHA's online BLS class still requires a hands on portion after completion of the online course and is an approved course.
 If you took a course and never touched a manikin your certification is invalid and not recognized.